Black-crowned antpitta

 The black-crowned antpitta (Pittasoma michleri) is a species of bird in the gnateater family, Conopophagidae.
 It is found in Colombia, Costa Rica, and Panama.
 Its natural habitat is subtropical or tropical moist foothill forests.

 Taxonomy and systematics

 The black-crowned antpitta is one of two species in the genus Pittasoma.
 They are not in the antpitta family (Grallaridae).
-It was formerly placed in the antthrush family (Formicariidae) before being included in the antpitta family when it was split from the antthrushs.
+It was formerly placed in the antthrush family (Formicariidae) before being included in the antpitta family when it was split from the antthrushes.
 They were reclassified and placed in the family Conopophagidae based on DNA evidence.
 This placement is further supported by morphology, vocalisations and traits in their natural history.

 The generic name Pittasoma comes from the genus Pitta and the Greek sōma, meaning "body".
 The specific name is in honor of Brigadier-General Nathaniel Michler.
 Alternative names for the black-crowned antpitta include the black-crowned pittasoma or black-crowned gnatpitta.